The Basics of Infant Massage

 Infant massage provides an important opportunity for bonding between you and your baby.
 The importance of facilitating skin-to-skin contact with baby immediately following birth is becoming part of hospital policy, and infant massage is an extension of this bonding through touch.
 When your baby is crying and you have run through the entire checklist of possible reasons, simple touch helps to build both the baby’s and the parents’ confidence and attachment in a loving relationship.
 Infant massage also improves non-verbal communication and solidifies your baby’s trust in you as you learn to respond to the baby’s cues.

 As baby grows, massage stimulates neurological development as it helps baby get in touch with his or her body.
 It can also be used to soothe baby when he or she is fussing due to colic, gas, constipation, or teething, and can even help baby calm down and relax to get ready to sleep.

-- A small amount of unscented, cold-pressed vegetable oil – if your answer to the question ‘would I put this on a salad’ is ‘yes’, then it’s OK to use to massage your baby.
+If your answer to the question "Would I put this on a salad?" is "Yes" then it’s OK to use to massage your baby.

 The most important outcome of trying infant massage with your baby is really getting to know them.
 It’s a chance to step outside the stresses of day to day life and create a safe space for you and baby to have some quiet, loving one-on-one time.
 It can also be a chance for the person who takes care of the baby all day to get a rest as partners, grandparents and other close caregivers can also use this amazing tool.